Bitskwela/bitdev-dml-exercises/contracts/ch_01_basic_solidity/le_19_soliditys-inheritance/act_1.md

 contract BaseContract {
     string public organizationName;

-    // 🚩 TODO: Task 1 - Modify this function to validate that the name is not empty function setOrganizationName(string memory name) public {
+    // TODO: Task 1 - Complete this function to validate that the name is not empty function setOrganizationName(string memory name) public {
-        // 🚩 ✅ Answer: Add a require statement to check that name is not empty require(bytes(name).length > 0, "Name cannot be empty");
         organizationName = name;
     }
 }

-// Child contract inheriting from BaseContract contract DerivedContract is BaseContract {
+// TODO: Task 2 - Create a derived contract that extends BaseContract.
+Add a function to deposit funds. contract DerivedContract is BaseContract {
     uint256 public fundBalance;

-    // 🚩 TODO: Task 2 - Add a condition to ensure only positive deposit amounts are allowed function depositFunds(uint256 amount) public {
-        // 🚩 ✅ Answer: Add a require statement to check that amount > 0
-        require(amount > 0, "Amount must be greater than zero");
-        fundBalance += amount;
-    }
+    function depositFunds(uint256 amount) public {}
 }
 ```